stoneyrh/gSOAP/gsoap/samples/template/README.txt

 ======================================

-In the gSOAP header file (the file processed by soapcpp2) a container template can be introduced (but code should NOT be defined in the header file):
+In the gSOAP header file (the file processed by soapcpp2) a container template can be declared as follows:

     template <class T> class mycontainer;

-and it can be used as needed in the same gSOAP header file to serialize containers of values in XML (similar to std::vector):
+and mycontainer can be used as needed in the same gSOAP header file to serialize mycontainers of values in XML similar to std::vector:

     mycontainer<int> ...
     mycontainer<someclass> ... etc

-compare this to:
+Compare this to:

     std::vector<int>

+Note that the template class code should NOT be defined anywhere in the header file, but separately.

-The "real" container template must be defined in a regular header file and implemented as well.
+That is, The "real" container template must be defined in a regular header file and implemented as well.
 For XML serialization to work with the template, the template must define at least four methods with similar functionality to std::vector: